 - Recommended if... you have little time during your trip.

 How to get to Florence by bus: the most economical option

 Are you on a tight budget?
 Don't worry because buses in Italy are very cheap, especially the route between Rome and Florence, since it is one of the most common trips for travelers but also for Italians.
 You will find real bargains from 4,97€ one way.
 However, be careful, because the journey usually takes between three and a half and four hours, depending on the selected ticket.
 If you don't mind taking longer, go ahead!

-In this case, I advise you to use the Itabus buses, one of the most economical companies and which runs a large number of routes between these two cities every day.
+In this case, I advise you to use the Itabus buses, one of the cheapest companies and one that runs a large number of routes between these two cities every day.
 The first buses from Rome leave at 6 am and the last ones at 11:45 pm.
 They are also quite comfortable and have air conditioning, free wifi service (very important for hanging out) and they give you a bottle of water.
 Can you ask for more?

 Disadvantage of the bus

-The bad thing?
+The downside?
 Time is money when traveling and compared to the train it takes twice as long.
-On the other hand, the main disadvantage of the bus is that the bus station in Rome (Largo Guido Mazzoni) is quite a bit further from the center than the train station, which will waste even more time as you will have to catch another transport first.
+On the other hand, the main disadvantage of the bus is that the bus station in Rome (Largo Guido Mazzoni) is quite a bit further from the center than the train station, which will waste even more time as you will have to take another transport first.
 My advice is to forget about these hassles and hire a tour.

 - Price: from 10€ round trip.